NafizUddin/Quickreads-Client-Side/README.md

 # [Quick Reads](https://github.com/Porgramming-Hero-web-course/b8a11-client-side-NafizUddin) <img alt="Static Badge" src="https://img.shields.io/badge/Last_commit-08/_11/_2023-green">

-This is the 11th assignment of Complete Web Development Course of Programming Hero.
+This is the 11th assignment of Complete Web Development Course of Programming Hero and it is about Library Book Management.

 ## [ Live Server Link](https://quickreads-library-a11-react.netlify.app/)